Inflation rate rose by 2.3% in April, CPI report shows. Here's what the data means.

 The CPI was forecast to rise 2.4% last month, according to economists polled by financial data firm FactSet.
 The CPI, a basket of goods and services typically bought by consumers, tracks the change in those prices over time.

-April's reading reflects the lowest level since February 2021, according to EY chief economist Gregory Daco in an email.
+April's reading reflects the lowest level since February 2021, government data shows.

 On a month-over-month basis, the CPI rose 0.2%, lighter than the 0.3% pace forecast by economists.